Rack View Configuration

 After making any changes to these files, you'll need to rebuild the

 application for them to take effect.
-Run npm run build
+Run npm run build followed

-(or restart your PM2 process if using PM2).
+by npm start (or restart your PM2 process if using PM2).

 Troubleshooting